kyma-project/kyma/docs/security/05-05-production-profile.md

 ## The production profile

 The production profile introduces the following changes to the Hydra OAuth2 server deployment:
-   - Persistence is enabled for Hydra; the registered client data is saved in an in-cluster database or in a user-managed database.
+   - Persistence is enabled for Hydra; the registered client data is saved in a in-cluster database or in a user-managed database.
    - A job that reads the generated database credentials and saves them to the configuration of Hydra is added.
+   - Optionally a Gcloud proxy service is deployed.

 ### Persistence modes